 New Jersey Audubon maintains stewardship of 34 sanctuaries and conducts its programs through seven staffed facilities.

-The objectives of the Society are implemented by its professional staff under the leadership of its Executive Director and supervision of an elected, voluntary Board of Directors.
+The objectives of the Society are implemented by its professional staff under the leadership of its President and CEO and supervision of an elected, voluntary Board of Directors.

 * New Jersey Audubon is an independent Audubon and is not a chapter of the National Audubon Society.